Doubly Robust Alignment for Large Language Models

-\paragraph{Tasks and objective.} This section considers two tasks: \textit{summarization} and \textit{human dialogue}.
-First, for summarization, we use the TL;DR dataset with preference annotations from \citep{stiennon2020learning} (lengthy Reddit posts as prompts, behavioral SFT models' summaries as responses) to fine-tune LLMs for concise, informative summaries.
-The SFT and reward models for this task are from \texttt{cleanrl} \citep{huang2024n+}, with the SFT model trained on a similar but different dataset.
+\textbf{Preference Optimization}.
+This section considers two tasks: \textit{summarization} and \textit{human dialogue}.
+First, for summarization, we use the TL;DR dataset, where lengthy Reddit posts serve as prompts and preference annotations are from \citet{stiennon2020learning}, to fine-tune LLMs for concise, informative summaries.
+Both SFT and reward models for this task are obtained from \texttt{CleanRL}.
 Second, for human dialogue, the HH dataset (human queries as prompts) is used to align LLMs for helpful responses.
-Its SFT and reward models are trained using \texttt{TRL} \citep{vonwerra2022trl} framework due to the unavailability of pre-existing ones.
-For each task, a reward-based BT preference model (using the same reward model for PPO training) and a general preference model \citep{zhang2024general} are adopted to serve as $\widehat{g}$ (donating as DRPO-BT and DRPO-GPM).
+Since the original SFT and reward models are unavailable, we train them ourselves using the \texttt{TRL} framework \citep{vonwerra2022trl}.
+For each task, a reward-based BT preference model (using the same reward model for PPO training) and a general preference model \cite{zhang2024general} are adopted to serve as $\widehat{g}$ (donating as DRPO-BT and DRPO-GPM).
 Refer to more details of the implementation and baseline model training in Appendix \ref{sec: DRPO}.